Simplified active substances

 You should:

-- examine the draft Competent Authority Report (CAR) and return it to HSE (with comments if necessary) to indicate your agreement with the conditions
+- examine the draft Competent Authority Report (CAR) or Opinion and return it to HSE (with comments if necessary) to indicate your agreement with the conditions

-- wait until the inclusion decision has been published, and the active substance is included on the GB Simplified Active Substance List, and ensure you apply for and gain Product authorisation overview before making any products available on the market in GB
+- wait until the inclusion decision has been published, and the simplified active substance is included on the GB Active Substance List, then ensure you apply for and gain product authorisation before making any products available on the market in GB

-- ensure you comply with general chemical and product safety law which continues to operate such as:
+- ensure you comply with general chemical and product safety law which continues to operate such as GB Classification, Labelling and Packaging of Substances and Mixtures (GB CLP) Regulation

 Inclusion not recommended